ProgrammersForABetterTomorrowYesterday/avocadorm/README.md

 ```

 ##Usage
-With a valid Avocadorm working, basic CRUD operations, and a few others, can be made.
-See the respective documentation
+With a valid Avocadorm working, basic CRUD operations (and a few others) can be performed.
+See the respective
-for more information.
+documentation for more information.

-*  Creating
+*  **Creating** Creates a new entity, regardless of the entity's primary key value.
-*  Counting
+*  **Counting** Counts how many entities there are, optionally based on a filter.
-*  Reading
+*  **Reading** Retrieves entities, optionally based on a filter and a list of foreign keys to retrieve.
-*  Updating
+*  **Updating** Updates an existing entity.
-*  Saving
+*  **Saving** Creates or updates an entity.
-*  Deleting
+*  **Deleting** Deletes an existing entity.

 ##Usage example
 ```